Elevate Your Green Space: 19 Design Essentials for the Perfect Greenhouse Interior

 19. Streamline Maintenance with a Dedicated Workstation

 Finally, a productive greenhouse needs a command center.
 A dedicated workstation with tools, complete with a flat surface for potting and a grid for hanging trowels and shears, keeps your workflow smooth.
-Having a designated spot for every tool means less time searching and more time gardening.

 Related Stories